 - Under most PSAs, the supply of goods by an FSC for Hydrocarbon Activities is exempt from tax altogether.
-The FSC must ensure that it can clearly document the cost of goods or it risks being subject to profits tax (though not necessarily at the current rate) on the full amount received. - In some PSAs, the withholding tax provisions for FSCs apply only prior to the commencement of development and production periods.
-Once that period has commenced, normal profits tax provisions apply (except that those provisions and the rate of tax may be historic, fixed at the time of entering into the PSA).
-However, a further complication is that the PSA may provide that, even after the commencement of the development and production period, for short-term contracts or contracts below a certain value, the withholding tax regime will continue to apply.5 - Under the tax protocols of some PSAs, a Sub-contractor is under an obligation to inform its Sub-contractors, in the prescribed way that services are being provided under that particular PSA.6 This is often overlooked.
+The FSC must ensure that it can clearly document the cost of goods or it risks being subject to profits tax (though not necessarily at the current rate) on the full amount received - In some PSAs, the withholding tax provisions for FSCs apply only prior to the commencement of

+4 However, under the ACG PSA, the profitability rate is 20 percent.